chembl/FPSim2/docs/user_guide/sql_backend.md

 - Integrate with existing database infrastructure
 - Prefer database management over file-based storage in your deployments

+!!! warning
+    The SQLAlchemy backend's fingerprint loading time is noticeably slower than PyTables h5 files.
+Once loaded, search performance is identical.
+For optimal loading performance with large-scale datasets, we recommend using the PyTables default backend.

 ## Create database table